Efficient, integrated, end-to-end planning with BOARD

 PUMA is one of the world's leading sports life-style companies.
-The shoe, clothing and accessories manufacturer was founded in 1948 in Herzogenaurach, Germany, and now employs around 11,000 people.
-The PUMA Group with its brands, PUMA, Cobra Golf and Tretorn, is represented in more than 120 countries around the world with sales reaching 3.45 billion euros in 2012.
+The shoe, clothing and accessories manufacturer was founded in 1948 in Herzogenaurach, Germany, and now employs around 11,000 people worldwide.
+The PUMA Group with its brands, PUMA, Cobra Golf and Tretorn, is represented in more than 120 countries around the world with sales reaching 4.14 billion euros in 2017.

-Before now PUMA tackled this challenge using a variety of software tools, designed to identify the needs of each country and consolidate them at headquarters.
+Previously PUMA tackled this challenge using a variety of software tools designed to identify the needs of each country, and consolidated them at its headquarters.
 "However, the lack of integration of these tools with the overall process led to losses in efficiency.
-It meant we had no realtime data, inaccurate forecasts and inconsistent national product ranges.", says Kurt Walther, Global IT Director at PUMA, reflecting on how it used to be.
+It meant we had no realtime data, inaccurate forecasts and inconsistent national product ranges," says Kurt Walther, Global IT Director at PUMA, reflecting on how things used to be.
 Because the planning algorithms also worked offline and were neither departmentally nor internationally integrated, the entire system was non-transparent and inflexible.
-Combined with the fast pace of the market, we kept ending up with shortages and residual stock – exposing the gap between supply and demand.
+Combined with the fast pace of the market, Puma kept ending up with shortages and residual stock – exposing the gap between supply and demand.
 A universal shake-up was initiated, with the aim of bringing in a fully integrated planning process to instill the flexibility the company was missing.

-On its search for a suitable tool and after extensive assessments, PUMA chose the all-in-one toolkit, BOARD.
+After an extensive assessment of the market, PUMA chose BOARD, the unified decision-making platform.
 The software showed a striking level of technological flexibility, while its implementation partners, SDG consulting AG, showed an impressive level of professional expertise.
-In a proof of concept, the legacy solution already turned heads with its rapid application development and an unrivaled level of detail and precision.
+In a proof of concept, the solution already turned heads with its rapid application development and an unrivaled level of detail and precision.

-Before implementing the "integrated planning solution" (IPS) came the detailed requirements specification.
-Due to the complexity of the plan-ning process, the SDG consultants first visualized the processes to ensure a global common under-standing of these and the planning structures.
+Before the implemention of the Integrated Planning Solution (IPS) came a detailed requirements specification.
+Due to the complexity of the planning process, the SDG consultants first visualized the processes to ensure a global common understanding of these and the planning structures.

 The solution implementation was modular – embracing the spirit of agile project management methods.
-In combination with BOARD's programming-free application development, individual sections of the solution were handed over to production at very early stages.
-In particular, the following modules are already implemented or planned:
+In combination with BOARD's programming-free application development, individual sections of the solution were handed over to production at very early stages, including:

 - Product range planning